qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Conditionals.rst

    :widths: 15 85
    :stub-columns: 1

-   * - Syntax
-     - CASE(WHEN condition, THEN result, ELSE result)

    * - Arguments
      - * **WHEN condition** - The condition expression to evaluate
        * **THEN result** - If *condition* evaluates to True then *result* is evaluated and returned.
        * **ELSE result** - If none of the above conditions evaluated to True then *result* is evaluated and returned.

    * - Examples
-     - * CASE WHEN "column" IS NULL THEN 'None' END →  Retunr the string 'none' if the "column" field is NULL
+     - * CASE WHEN "column" IS NULL THEN 'None' END →  Returns the string 'none' if the "column" field is NULL

 .. end_CASE_section